cvs-health/testaro/README.md

 The subsequent commands can tell Autotest to perform any of:
 - moves (clicks, text inputs, hovers, etc.)
-- navigations (browser launches, visits to other URLs, waits for page conditions, etc.)
+- navigations (browser launches, visits to URLs, waits for page conditions, etc.)
-- tests (imported from packages or created by Autotest)
+- tests (whether in dependency packages or defined by Autotest)
 - scoring (aggregating test results into total scores)

 An example of a move is: